satyam1990/vterm/README.md

 Above will create package named "wans.tar" in the code base directory.

 Setup Guidelines:
-  - Copy the package "wans.tar" in the developement server.
+  - Copy the package "wans.tar" in the test server.
   - Extract the package using below command:
 ```sh
 $ tar -xvf wans.tar